hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 in the process section of the run card and add it to the list of generators in :ref:`ME_GENERATORS`.
-MCFM's `process.DAT` file should automatically be copied to the current run directory during intitialisation.
+MCFM's `process.DAT` file should automatically be copied to the current run directory during initialisation.

 Note that for unweighted event generation, there is also an option to choose different loop-amplitude providers for the pilot run and the